 While Emily’s condition was evaluated by the first responder, she wondered how her little car was holding up as it was dragged out of the fountain and lifted onto the street by a tow truck.
 Once the Beetle was secured, the tow truck driver grabbed her belongings and pushed his way through the crowd.
 Everything was was wet, and while she checked the contents of her purse, the tow truck driver squeezed the water out of her red scarf.
 The red scarf – her mother would be so disappointed.
-“Don’t worry about your car – I’ll take it to the shop,” he told her while giving her a reassuring smile along with a red rose.
+“Don’t worry about your car – I’ll take it to the shop,” he told her while giving her a reassuring smile.

 Cameras flashed and the news team was held at bay.
 Emily’s Beetle in flight became big news in the small town, and she was celebrated as a miracle.
 She had survived Hell’s Steep during the heaviest rain season of the century, and the knot of the red tape that had prevented the city plans for a new road was quickly untangled.
 The larger mystery about the car crash was presented in the next day’s morning paper, however.
 The photographer had captured a strange development to the story.
 On the front page photo, he had caught the moment the tow truck driver mysteriously handed the victim a red rose.